nubunto/go-boilerplate/README.md

-# iFood Go Starter
+# Go Starter

-This is a boilerplate project for iFood.
-It contains what most of your typical iFood Java program would (and more!):
+This is a boilerplate Go project.
+It contains what most of your typical REST program would (and more!):

 * New Relic for instrumentation/monitoring